alaa-mekibes/calculator-app/README.md

 eval("50 + 50");
 ```

-There is a small error when I write eval("02 + 0003").
+There is a small error when I write `eval("02 + 0003")`.
 It converts the numbers to octal because of the leading zeros.
-To solve this, I removed the unnecessary zeros before the numbers using the following regex:
+To solve this, I removed the unnecessary zeros before the numbers using the following `regex`:

 ```js
 theEquation = theEquation.replace(/([+\-*/])0+(\d+)/g, "$1$2");